2023 Solar Incentives Guide for Fairview Park, OH - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely the first thing that comes to mind when you think about solar incentives.
-An incentive many people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
-The ITC is a tax credit for a predetermined percentage of the cost of your solar system.
+Federal solar incentives are probably the first thing that comes to mind when thinking about solar incentives.
+The Federal Solar Investment Tax Credit, or ITC, is the most commonly known federal solar incentive.
+The ITC provides you with a tax credit for a set percentage of your solar system's cost.

 State & Local Solar Incentives